truefoundry/cognita/README.md

 ### Install Additional packages:

--   Install packages for `PDFTableParser` that uses deep doctection for table extraction from PDFs.
+-   Install packages for additional parsers like `PDFTableParser` that uses deep doctection for table extraction from PDFs.
 This is optional and can be skipped if you don't need to extract tables from PDFs.

     ```
-    pip install -r backend/modules/parsers/parsers.requirements.txt
+    pip install -r backend/parsers.requirements.txt
     ```

 -   Install packages for `reranker` that uses mixedbread-ai for reranking.
 This is optional and can be skipped if you don't need to use mxbai-reranker.

     ```
-    pip install -r backend/modules/reranker/reranker.requirements.txt
+    pip install -r backend/reranker.requirements.txt
     ```

 -   Install packages for `embedder` that uses mixedbread-ai for embeddings.
 This is optional and can be skipped if you don't need to use mxbai-embedder.

     ```
-    pip install -r backend/modules/embedder/embedder.requirements.txt
+    pip install -r backend/embedder.requirements.txt
     ```

+    > Uncomment the respective embedder in `backend/modules/embedder/__init__.py` to use it.

+-   Install packages for `vector_db` that uses singlestore for vector db.
+This is optional and can be skipped if you don't need to use singlestore.

+    ```
+    pip install -r backend/vectordb.requirements.txt
+    ```

+    > Uncomment the respective vector db in `backend/modules/vector_db/__init__.py` to use it.

 -   Rerankers and Embedders can also be used via hosted services like [Infinity](https://github.com/michaelfeil/infinity).
 Respective files can be found under embedder and reranker directories.
 You will need to provide `EMBEDDING_SVC_URL` and `RERANKER_SVC_URL` in `.env` file respectively.